Hang on, I got to get something out of this printer that looks like it's about to devour me, I'm told.

 We made the argument that the privilege stands no matter what, and they can't compromise it.

-There was a there was a two-pronged ruling.
+There was a two-pronged ruling.

 You can subpoena the doctors.

-Now they wanted to subpoena the doctors under what's called ex parte, which means investigative, which means there's no case.
+Now, they wanted to subpoena the doctors under what's called ex parte, which means investigative, which means there's no case.

 The judge said, you can't do that.

-They said, Well, we want you to waive it for us, judge, because we can't move our investigation forward.
+They said, well, we want you to waive it for us, judge, because we can't move our investigation forward.

 So we all waited on the ruling.